Jeffrey-Ede/adaptive-scans/README.md

 ## Training

 To continue training the neural network; from scratch or to fine-tune it, you will need to adjust some of the variables at the top of `train.py` files.
-Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.
-Note that there may be minor differences between the script and the paper due to active development.
-Add empty `__init__.py` files to `dnc` subdirectories to run code.
+Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints.

 Checkpoints for a fully trained model are [here](https://drive.google.com/drive/folders/1CrfIWSdigIsSeo3Sid6PxXuJUvGLk6C6?usp=sharing).
-They are for 500k and 1000k training iterations.
+They were saved after 500k and 1000k training iterations.
 To load the models, change the save location in the `checkpoint` file to your save location.

 ## Training Data